giantswarm/seismograph/README.md

 ## Configuration

-Copy the provided `config.yaml.dist` to `config.yaml` and edit to your needs.
-Then edit `config.yaml` according to your needs.
+Copy the provided `config.yaml.dist` to `config.yaml` and edit according to your needs.

 - `global.github_api_token`: Optionally set the value of this key to a valid Github API token.
 Without a token, you might run into rate limits when using Seismograph frequently.
 - `global.projects`: For each software project you want to track, add one key here.
 Name this key however you want, but make sure it's unique within this file.